 In this article, we will not talk about dakuten, because there is already a specific article about it, and it falls more into the category of accentuation.
-We have also written an article discussing the space in the Japanese language.
+We have also written an article discussing space in the Japanese language.

-Table of Content
+Table of Contents

-Japanese language punctuation
+Punctuation in the Japanese language

 Comma – tōten – 読点 – The comma in the Japanese language is inverted, being (、) instead of (,).
 It is commonly used in many contexts to mark separated elements within a sentence.